drewcsillag/pocket_notebook/README.md

 For a few years, I've been carrying a Lihit Labs A6 notebook as a pocket mini-organizer.
 At first I hand lined the pages.
 But being a tech guy, I started generating the pages and refining them.
 This is the code that generates the pages.

+WARNING: this code is in no way a paragon of good software engineering.
+It started off as a hack and has grown/congealed into what it is.
+I could use mustache templates, I could commonize a bunch of stuff.
+I could put in constants for the magic values that are sprinkled througout.
+At some point I might bother cleaning all this up.
+But hey!
+I've got unit tests though for the date logic around holidays and todos.
+But most importantly, it's fit for purpose, for me.
+If it works for you, fantastic!
+Let me know, and that might inspire me to clean all this up.

 There are a few different page types:
 * daily calendar pages, with checkboxes on the right for todos, and timed items on the left for meetings and such from 9am-5pm